mia-platform/documentation/docs/development_suite/api-console/api-design/templates_conf.md

 }
 ```

-## How to configure templates default environment variables from CMS
+## Configure default templates variables from CMS

+From CMS you can customize each template by modifying the default values applied for the following properties:

+* environment variables
+* CPU and memory limitations
+* liveness and readiness Paths
+* log parser
+* documentation path

+### Configure default environment variables

-From CMS you can configure the environment variables of each template by adding the property `defaultEnvironmentVariables` inside the data model of each template.
-By modifying the map of the environment variables, you can overwrite the default environment variables applied by Console.
+You can configure the environment variables of each template by adding the property `defaultEnvironmentVariables` inside the data model of each template.
+By modifying the map of the environment variables, you can overwrite the default environment variables applied by DevOps Console.

 To use this feature, you have to fill the `defaultEnvironmentVariables` in this way: